-- From the main menu on the left side of the page, select Bridge.
-The Bridge folder expands. - From the Bridge folder, select Voice VLAN.
-The Voice VLAN folder expands. - From the Voice VLAN folder, select Voice VLAN OUI Setting.
-The Voice VLAN OUI Setting Page is displayed.
-See Figure 106.
+- From the main menu on the left side of the page, select Voice VLAN.
+The Voice VLAN folder expands. - From the Voice VLAN folder, select Voice VLAN OUI Settings.
+The Voice VLAN OUI Settings Page is displayed.
+See Figure 111.

-Figure 106.
-Voice VLAN OUI Setting Page.
+Figure 111.
+Voice VLAN OUI Settings Page

-- 4. Enter a text description that helps you identify the manufacturer's OUI in the User Defined OUI Description field.
-This parameter can be up to 20 characters in length. - 5.
-Enter the MAC address in the User Defined OUI Telephony OUI field of one of the IP phones with the manufacturer's OUI described in step 4. - 6.
+- 3. Enter a text description that helps you identify the manufacturer's OUI in the User Defined OUI Description field.
+This parameter can be up to 20 characters in length. - 4.
+Enter the MAC address in the User Defined OUI Telephony OUI field of one of the IP phones with the manufacturer's OUI described in Step 3. - 5.
 Click Add.
-The new OUI entry is displayed in the table at the bottom of the page. - 7.
-If you find more than one OUI among the IP phones you are installing, enter one MAC address that represents each individual OUI by following steps 4 through 6.
-You can enter a total of 10 OUIs.

-8. From the main menu on the left side of the page, select Save Configuration to Flash to permanently save your changes.
+The new OUI entry is displayed in the table at the bottom of the page. - 6.
+If you find more than one OUI among the IP phones you are installing, enter one MAC address that represents each individual OUI by following Step 3 through Step 5.
+You can enter a total of 10 OUIs. - 7.
+From the main menu on the left side of the page, select Save Settings to Flash to permanently save your changes.